jpverkamp/blog/content/other/2015-09-03-using-a-microsoft-keyboard-with-a-mac.md

 title: Using a Microsoft keyboard with a Mac
 date: 2015-09-03 14:00:49
 ---
 I use a MacBook at work.
 It's nice, since it's Unix'y enough that I can work in the terminal yet works much better out of the box than Linux.
-On the downside, the keyboard is less than great for {{< wikipedia "carpal tunnel syndrome" >}}.
+On the downside, the keyboard is less than great for [[wiki:carpal tunnel syndrome]]().
 So instead, I've been using a <a href="http://smile.amazon.com/Microsoft-Natural-Ergonomic-Keyboard-4000/dp/B000A6PPOK/">Microsoft Ergonomic Keyboard</a>.
 Then though, you have the difference between Control/Windows/Alt keys and Control/Option/Command.

 <!--more-->